oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/03-initialize-environment/03-initialize-environment.md

             ```

     > **For ATP DB** *, ADMIN password is same as the ADMIN DB schema user password*
+    > *If any issues with ADMIN credentials, Refer to **Appendix 4: Reset ADMIN password for APEX/ORDS**

     ![This image shows the APEX/ORDS Login Page](./images/apex_login_internal.png "APEX/ORDS Login Page")

 2. Confirm successful login.